yonkov/Simple-Tour-Guide/readme.txt

 == Description ==
 Simple Tour Guide is a step-by-step user guide based on Shepherd.js that lets you create an interactive guided tour for your visitors.
 The plugin provides a great, neat and fast way to indroduce users to your product or service - by guiding them visually to different elements on your app.
 An interactive walktrough is a powerful way to increase user experience and customer satisfaction.
-This plugin is based on Shepperd.js - a popular open-source lightweight vanilla js library for guided tours.
+This plugin is based on Shepperd.js - an open-source lightweight vanilla js library for guided tours.
 Customize the text, the number of popups and link to any DOM element through a friendly user admin interface.
-No need to write even a line of custom code.
-Of course, if you want, feel free to customize it the way it will work best for you.

 == Installation ==
 1. Take the easy route and install through the WordPress plugin installer or download the .zip file and upload the unzipped folder to the `/wp-content/plugins/` directory